w3c/wai-video-standards-and-benefits/index.de.md

 ---
 # Translation instructions are after the "#" character in this first section.
 (They are comments that do not show up in the web page.)
-title: "Video-Einführung in Web-Accessibility and W3C-Standards"   # Do not translate "title:".
+title: "Video-Einführung in Web-Accessibility und W3C-Standards"   # Do not translate "title:".
 Do translate the text after "title:".
+nav_title: "Video-Einführung"
 lang: de   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
 last_updated: 2019-01-28   # Put the date of this translation YYYY-MM-DD (with month in the middle)
 translator: "Sandra Kallmeyer"   # Replace @@ with name or names separated with a comma